 To that end, you have to cater for all eventualities.
 At the base of the mountain in usually steaming hot conditions, hot sun as well as mosquitoes and flies can be a real problem and your pre-trip jabs and insect repellent may save you from some nasty long term ailment, but that won't stop the blighters having a quick nip now and then.

-So a quality cool effect Baselayer is an ideal addition to your already micro-sized travel wardrobe.
+So a quality light Base Layer is an ideal addition to your already micro-sized travel wardrobe.
 The same can be said for your legs as well.
-Most climbers will wear shorts at the start of their climb so a good pair of cooling effect leggings are ideal to keep those pesky insects at bay, reduce the risk of sun burn and manage the huge amounts of perspiration you will undoubtedly generate.
+Most climbers will wear shorts at the start of their climb so a good pair of light Base Layer Leggings are ideal to keep those pesky insects at bay, reduce the risk of sun burn and manage the huge amounts of perspiration you will undoubtedly generate.

 One rule should however be taken on board and that is this: Avoid Cotton!
 Cotton won't dry, is uncomfortable and will actively promote cold rather than diminish it.
 Cotton is fine when you're digging ditches but now's the time to ditch the cotton!